Search Our Website

 By understanding these key differences and partnering with an independent expert such as our firm, you can ensure your drone operations—whether commercial or military—remain fully protected against today’s evolving aerial risks.

-• Can a drone be insured in case of war?
-Or Can Drone Insurance cover war risk?
-YES, however military drone insurance will not cover war risk during the course of military operation.
-Meaning the military drone can be insured while stored but not while in operation.
-Commercial drone insurance can cover war risk when structured as such and subject to associated costs.
+Yes, however military drone insurance will not cover war risk during the course of military operation.
+This means the drone can often be insured while stored, but not while deployed in active operations.
+Commercial drone insurance can cover war risk when structured accordingly and subject to associated underwriting and cost.

 Tagged under: